owlbarn/tutorial/book/algodiff/README.md

 Think about that, instead of computing the specific numbers, each step accumulates on a graph, so that computation like primal, tangent, adjoint etc. all generate a graph as result, and evaluation of this graph can only be executed when we think it is suitable.
 This leads to delayed lazy evaluation.
 Remember that the AD functor takes an ndarray-like module to produce the `Algodiff.S` or `Algodiff.D` modules, and to do what we have described, we only need to plugin another ndarray-like module that returns graph instead of numerical value as computation result.
-This module is called the *computation graph*.
-It is an quite important idea, and we will talk about it in length in the second part of this book.
+This module is called the *computation graph* module.
+It is also a quite important idea, and we will talk about it in detail in the second part of this book.

 ## Summary

+In this chapter, we introduce the idea of algorithmic differentiation (AD) and how it works in Owl.
+First, we start with the classic chain rule in differentiation and different methods to do it, and the benefit of AD.
+Next, we use an example to introduce two basic modes in AD: the forward mode and the reverse mode.
+This section is followed by a step-by-step coding of a simple strawman AD engine using OCaml.
+You can see that the core idea of AD can be implemented with surprisingly simple code.
+Then we turn to the Owl side: first, how Owl support what we have done in the strawman implementation with the forward and reverse propagation APIs; next, how Owl provides various powerful high level APIs to enable users to directly perform AD.
+Finally, we give an in-depth introduction to the implementation of the AD module in Owl, including some details that enhance the simple strawman code, how to build user-defined AD computation, and using lazy evaluation to improve performance, etc.
+Hopefully, after finishing this chapter, you can have a solid understanding of both its theory and implementation.

 ## References